taunsquared/graphic-novel-thesis/2018-04-18-script-vomit.md

 notes on the above: make this a story told by one character to another. maybe Min to Asoca?
 Or maybe a teacher?

 **The PROTO-VIRS and the SPACE CONSORTIUM have a mutually respectful but skeptical attitude towards each other.
 The PROTO-VIRS realize that they need to preserve a secret set of knowledge and traditions, teaching their students how to guard against the mild-mannered and accommodating facade of the SPACE CONSORTIUM.
-Asoca's mother is a student of the PROTO-VIRS, trained in Green Haven Devon and stationed at Green Haven Orkney with her husband, a farmer from Devon.
-They raise Asoca with the knowledge of the PROTO-VIRS and the hope of a humanity mature enough to live in true freedom, without slavery of any kind.**
+Asoca's mother is a student of the PROTO-VIRS, trained in GREEN HAVEN DEVON and stationed at GREEN HAVEN WARD HILL ORKNEY with her husband, a permaculture farmer from Devon.
+They raise Asoca on an agricultural research station for the SPACE CONSORTIUM but with the history and traditions of the PROTO-VIRS and the hope of a humanity mature enough to live in true freedom, without slavery of any kind.
+The PROTO-VIRS have realised the lesson of their voluntary slavery: in the face of brutally aggressive urbanization, natural spaces and biological diversity on the planet will always be in danger.
+Now they search for ways to preserve the biological heritage of the Earth.**

 note: maybe this whole thing is a story told by a VIRS, several generations later?

 **Asoca has been training to join the ISS Corps and study at Space University since birth.
 She is going through her offer letter to join the ISS Corps while cuddled up with her mother on a bench swing in a beautiful garden.
-They reaffirm Asoca's **
+Asoca is nervous about leaving GREEN HAVEN WARD HILL ORKNEY and going to APPALACHIA, her first trip across an ocean.
+She will be very far from the familiar faces, sights, smells, and sounds of her home, where she's lived since she was born at the local hospital 16 years ago.
+But she's also excited -- in the last year, she's been helping her mother research plants useful for space travel, and she has many ideas about how to build better space architecture to facilitate keeping plants alive in space.**

+**During Asoca's induction week at the ISS Corps, she completely resonates with the CIRQUE DU COSMIQUE's ethos and home structures.
+Her cheery attitude is endearing to most but annoying to some, especially Min, who is now a 2nd-year cadet on the CIRQUE DU COSMIQUE home crew.
+In the last year, Min has realised the truth of the SPACE CONSORTIUM's "scholarship" -- she is expected to work part-time on the ISS Corps' service crews (janitorial, cafeteria, grounds keeping, waste & recycling, stores & mail).
+This only strengthens Min's resolve to be the top student, and she works and trains with furious discipline.
+She is, by her own admission, "picky" about her collaborators, and not very extroverted; she prefers to watch the first-years from afar, and shows friendliness only in quieter moments.
+She judges Asoca to be naive and privileged, unaware of life outside her own tiny bubble.**

 # integrating research into the plot